-A design for life: An hour with Alain de Botton has been added to your bookmarks.
+A design for life: An hour with Alain de Botton has been saved

 Philosopher and author Alain de Botton talks with Scott Wilson on what it means to be a philosopher in the modern age, explains his views on enlightened capitalism, and discusses what we should all do to navigate the pleasures and sorrows of work and make our lives more meaningful.